p-lambda/wilds/README.md

 ```

 To support other algorithms that rely on specific data loading schemes, we also provide the group data loader.
-In each minibatch, the group loader first samples a specified number of groups uniformly at random  (upweighting minority groups as a result), and then samples a fixed number of examples from each of those groups.
+In each minibatch, the group loader first samples a specified number of groups, and then samples a fixed number of examples from each of those groups.
+(By default, the groups are sampled uniformly at random, which upweights minority groups as a result.
+This can be toggled by the `uniform_over_groups` parameter.)
 We initialize group loaders as follows, using `Grouper` that specifies the grouping scheme.

 ```py